Talk About Cajun TuningFeb 06, 2016

 So you can hear how bright it sounds.
 It’s really nice sounding.

 So I do have a cross-tuned fiddle, let me get it, grab it, over here.
 We’ll play a tune from there.
 So there are a couple of great players in Cajun and Creole music that use this tuning and this is D-G-D-G, so it’s a cross tuning.
 One of the guys that I love so much was Bébé Carrière.
-He was a Creole fiddle player from Lawtell and he used this tuning for of his tunes that was just so awesome.
+He was a Creole fiddle player from Lawtell and he used this tuning for of his tunes that were just so awesome.
 It’s called “Blues a Bébé.”
 So it goes like this…[4:26]

 So that is a lot of fun, too.
-But one last tuning that I really like, I’ve been messing around with lately, and what it is, is, if you take a standard fiddle and it’s tuned E-A-D-G, if you take the G, the lowest string, and tune it a whole octave down from this D string, you get some interesting stuff…First thing is to just to try to get it in tune…Alright, so let’s see what we get with that…[6:29]
+But one last tuning that I really like, I’ve been messing around with lately, and what it is, is, if you take a standard fiddle and it’s tuned E-A-D-G if you take the G, the lowest string, and tune it a whole octave down from this D string, you get some interesting stuff…First thing is to just to try to get it in tune…Alright, so let’s see what we get with that…[6:29]

 Alright!
 Crazy!
 So different tunings are a lot of fun, there’s a bunch more that I didn’t even talk about but I will try to break down some tunes in some different cross tunings.
 So keep checking the website, I’ll definitely post the tune with how to tune your fiddle to it and I’ll let you know that it is a cross tuning or a different kind of alternate tuning for the tune, alright.
 But it can be a lot of fun.
 It’s definitely important to learn to play in a lot of different keys on a standard violin and I think that if you’re learning that’s an important thing to start, is try to learn to play in most of the keys that you can on just a standard violin.
 That’s a good study all on its own.